How To Change A Digger Bucket?

 Next he got me to lift the bucket off the ground slightly, and crowd it in - this naturally brought the front holes in the hangers into position with the dipper arm, and was easy to position and slide the bucket pin into position.

-Rhinox buckets have put together a good video demonstrating how this whole process works, which can seen below:
+We have put together a video demonstrating how this whole process works:

 The disadvantages are: